tjesi/TTM4205/README.md

 Go to [piazza.com/ntnu.no/fall2023/ttm4205](https://piazza.com/ntnu.no/fall2023/ttm4205).
 The sign-up code is: **3dnp6nmmz59**

+## Course materials

+The course materials are the lecture slides and the assignements.
+This includes referred papers and recordings given in the slides.

+We do not require that you buy any books, but can recommed the following:

+  1. *Serious Cryptography* by Jean-Philippe Aumasson at [akademika.no](https://www.akademika.no/teknologi/data-og-informasjonsteknologi/serious-cryptography/9781593278267)
+  2. *Real-World Cryptography* by David Wong at [akademika.no](https://www.akademika.no/teknologi/data-og-informasjonsteknologi/real-world-cryptography/9781617296710)

+Additional great resources in applied cryptography is:

+  - *A Graduate Course in Applied Cryptography* by Dan Boneh and Victor Shoup at [toc.cryptobook.us](https://toc.cryptobook.us)
+  - *Introduction to Modern Cryptography* by Jonathan Katz and Yehud Lindell at [akademika.no](https://www.akademika.no/realfag/matematikk/introduction-modern-cryptography/9780815354369)

 ## Portfolio Assignment

 The evaluation in this course will consist of two assignments of 100 points total.